HugoVaillendet/neutron-shielding/README.md

 ![Watt sampler vs theoretical sepctrum](/fig1.png)

-and we observe the sampler matches the theory perfectly.
+and we observe the sampler matches the theory perfectly and that the overwhelming majority of neutrons fall in the fast neutron category.
 ### boundary_check()

 This function is very basic and checks if a a neutron has escaped the shielding boundary and becoming a transfered neutron.